sandersaares/video-latency-toolkit/Readme.md

 # Wall clock synchronization

 Clock synchronization between generator and interpreter is assumed.
-Easiest method might be to just run them on the same PC.
+Results will be invalid if time is out of sync.

+There is built-in support for automatic clock synchronization by referencing a deployed instance of [dash-timeserver](https://github.com/sandersaares/dash-timeserver).

+Alternatively, running both apps on the same PC can yield acceptable results (though may be logically difficult).

 # Processing